-- You are strongly advised to complete all your computing work by the end of the Christmas and Easter vacations if at all possible, since the submission deadlines are at the start of Lent and Easter Terms. - Do not leave writing up your projects until the last minute.
+- You are strongly advised to complete all your computing work by the end of the Easter vacation if at all possible, since the submission deadline is at the start of Easter Term. - Do not leave writing up your projects until the last minute.
 When you are writing up it is highly likely that you will either discover mistakes in your programming and/or want to refine your code.
 This will take time.
-If you wish to maximise your marks, the process of programming and writing-up is likely to be iterative, ideally with at least a week or so between iterations.

-• It is a good idea to write up each project as you go along, rather than to write all the programs first and only then to write up the reports; each year several students make this mistake and lose credit in consequence (in particular note that a program listing without a write-up, or vice versa, gains no credit).
+If you wish to maximise your marks, the process of programming and writing-up is likely to be iterative, ideally with at least a week or so between iterations. - It is a good idea to write up each project as you go along, rather than to write all the programs first and only then to write up the reports; each year several students make this mistake and lose credit in consequence (in particular note that a program listing without a write-up, or vice versa, gains no credit).
 You can, indeed should, review your write-ups in the final week before the relevant submission date.